 4. Horses Don’t Have Collarbones

 Even though horses have shoulders, they do not have collarbones.
-In animals that do have collarbones, the collarbone connects the arm to the body like in humans.
+In animals that do have collarbones, they connect the arm to the body like in humans.

 A horse’s front legs connect to the spinal column with soft tissues including muscles, tendons, and ligaments to increase the animal’s range of motion.